 Second-day salmon makes a great meal, as long as you know how to reheat cooked salmon.
-Because nothing ruins leftovers faster than a cook that doesn’t know how to reheat salmon without overcooking it.
+Nothing ruins leftovers faster than a someone who doesn’t know how to reheat salmon without overcooking it.

 - Preheat your oven to 275 degrees Fahrenheit.